fronzec/marvel-characters-ms/README.md

 - You need to set the environment variables required on your OS
 - You can run the project using `avengers.sh`

-## Enpoints
+## Endpoints
 This app expose mainly two endpoints, to get information associated with Iron Man and Captain America

-For example, you can get info of colaborators for a hero using this CURL command
+For example, you can get info of collaborators for a hero using this CURL command
 ```bash
 curl --location --request GET 'http://localhost:80/marvel/colaborators/{{characterNick}}'
 ```